-- We considered the results of other audit procedures and other knowledge obtained in the audit and whether it was consistent with or contradicted management's assumptions; - We have evaluated the adequacy of disclosures in respect of going concern in the Company's financial statements.
+- We considered the results of other audit procedures and other knowledge obtained in the audit and whether it was consistent with or contradicted management's assumptions; - We have considered events immediately after the end of the going concern period which included the repayment of the Eurobond which matures in October 2024 and confirmed that the company has sufficient available reserves and facilities to make such a repayment; and - We have evaluated the adequacy of disclosures in respect of going concern in the Company's financial statements.
 This involved comparison of the specific knowledge obtained through our detailed work and knowledge of the wider energy sector.